haveanicedaymydear/Assistant-Autogen/examples/storytelling/sample-docs/plot-outline.md

 1. Elena/Jake romance complicated by trust issues and his PTSD
 2. Rosa's redemption arc from smuggler to hero
 3. Yuki's guilt over her role in creating the technology
-4. The creatures' perspective—they're not monsters but protectors
+4. The creatures' perspective--they're not monsters but protectors
 5. Corporate conspiracy involving multiple governments

 ## Themes